Estimation of Dielectric Parameters from Ultrasound Waves in Quantitative Thermoacoustic Tomography

 The noise was modelled as Gaussian distributed with zero mean.
-The standard deviation of the noise was modeled as the average of 1\% of the maximum simulated ultrasound amplitudes for all incident electric fields $E_\mathrm{inc}$ using the sensor geometry $\alpha = 360^\circ$.
-The prior distribution \eqref{eq:sample_prior_eta}-\eqref{eq:sample_prior_gamma} was simulated by drawing $N = 50000$ samples $(\hat{\sigma}_n, \hat{\epsilon}_{r,n})_{n = 1,\dots,50000}$ from the Ornstein-Uhlenbeck prior distribution for the dielectric parameters \eqref{eq:dielectric_prior_Gamma}-\eqref{eq:dielectric_prior_Pi}.
+The standard deviation of the noise was modeled as the average of 1\% of the maximum simulated ultrasound amplitudes for all incident electric fields $E_\mathrm{inc}$ using the sensor geometry $\alpha = 360$.
+The prior distribution \eqref{eq:sample_prior_eta}-\eqref{eq:sample_prior_gamma} was simulated by drawing $N = 50000$ samples $(\hat{\sigma}_n, \hat{\epsilon}_{r,n})_{n = 1,\dots,50000}$ from the Ornstein-Uhlenbeck prior distributions for the dielectric parameters \eqref{eq:dielectric_prior_Gamma}-\eqref{eq:dielectric_prior_Pi}.
 The samples of the prior distributions for the conductivity and relative permittivity were obtained as $\hat{\sigma}_n = \eta_\sigma + L_{\sigma}^\mathrm{T}\tilde{\epsilon}_n$ and $\hat{\epsilon}_{r,n} = \eta_{\epsilon_r} + L_{\epsilon_r}^\mathrm{T}\tilde{\epsilon}_n$, where $\tilde{\epsilon} \sim \mathcal{N}(0, I)$, and $L_{\sigma} \in \mathbb{R}^{J \times J}$ and $L_{\epsilon_r} \in \mathbb{R}^{J \times J}$ are the Cholesky decompositions of the covariance matrices $\tilde{\sigma}^2_\sigma\Pi$ and $\tilde{\sigma}^2_{\epsilon_r}\Pi$ (Eq. \eqref{eq:dielectric_prior_Gamma}), respectively (Table \ref{tab:prior_parameters}).
 Initial pressure samples $p_{0,n}$ were then simulated using the FEM in the inverse FE discretization described in Table \ref{tab:discretisations_electromagnetic}, and stored in memory for computation of the prior mean and covariance for the initial pressure \eqref{eq:sample_prior_eta}-\eqref{eq:sample_prior_gamma}.
 The expected values $\eta_{p_0 \vert p_t}$, standard deviations $\tilde{\sigma}_{p_0 \vert p_t}$, and blocks of the covariance matrices $\Gamma_{p_0 \vert p_t}$ of the prior distribution for all incident electric fields $E_{\mathrm{inc}}$ are visualized in Fig. \ref{fig:prior}.
-As can be seen, the expected values and standard deviation exhibit significant differences depending on the direction of the incident electric field.
+As it can be seen, the expected values and standard deviation exhibit significant differences depending on the direction of the incident electric field.
 Furthermore, the covariance matrices are highly non-diagonal indicating a degree of spatial correlation.
 We note that although constructing the prior model by sampling and evaluating forward solutions can be computationally expensive, it can be done off-line prior to solving the inverse problem and that the same prior model can be used as long as the measurement setup remains the same and the imaged target is described by the prior model.